coderefinery/mma/_episodes/08-api-design.md

 bank_free()
 ```

-- Problem: We have to close the account before opening a new one
+Problem: We have to close the account before opening a new one.

----

-## API with state

-### It would be great to have more contexts
+It would be great to have more contexts:

 ```python
 account1 = bank_new()